alantgeo/vicmap2osm/README.md

 Even if we are lacking the intermediate address points within the range, we still drop the range as software can interpolate intermediate addresses from the two endpoints.

+Also where one of the range endpoints is mapped with `addr:flats` and the range itself has no `addr:flats` then the range is removed (for example at _116 Anderson Street, South Yarra_).

 ### Omitted addresses

 Source addresses are omitted: